 Read on to discover ten awe-inspiring artists in Ukraine who are creating incredible art.

 Oleksandr is a dreamer, and his paintings are a dream, too.
 His funky, bright portraits play with the complexities and fluidity of sexuality and identity.
 Complementing these ideas is his bold use of colour and form.
 He's an Artfinder favourite for good reason.

 In 2015, the Ukrainian government banned all symbols and images associated with the USSR, and numerous oil paintings, sculptures, monuments and other images of Lenin were removed from public places.
 By incorporating these forgotten images into his art, Oleksandr has given them new life.

-If you’re looking for the master of floral art, then you’ve come to the right place.
-Nataly’s flowers are whimsical, ethereal, gorgeous and every other positive synonym in the thesaurus.
+If you’re looking for the master of whimsical art, then you’ve come to the right place.
+Nataly’s signature miniature paintings are ethereal, gorgeous and every other positive synonym in the thesaurus.
 Her primary medium is paint, but dabbles in icon painting, illustration and web design.
 She’s even passing down her talents as an art teacher in Zaporozhye.

 Cover image via Anastasia Parkes